 The mosaics will be numbered according to the order selected for scanning the wells.
 In this example 1 = A1, 2 = A2, and 3 = B1.
 You will have to play with each mosaic separately for stitching and saving as OIB/OIF files.

-If you want Program multiple, unconnected matrices within a well, you can specify them as groups.
+If you want to program multiple, unconnected matrices within a well, you can specify them as groups.
 Position your specimen, set levels, the Z-limits, etc., then open the “mosaic outline” window (1), and set the first x,y coordinate of your matrix (2).

 Go to the other side of the specimen and set the next x-y coordinate (1).
 Click the “add group” button (2), and “yes” in the pop-up window (3).